theogf/BayesianSVM/README.md

 ### Objective ###

 * This repository contains the updated source code for the ***Bayesian Nonlinear Support Vector Machine (BSVM)*** both in its **stochastic (and with inducing points)** and its **batch version**
 * It relates to the paper submitted to ECML 17' __"Bayesian Nonlinear Support Vector Machines for Big Data"__ by Florian Wenzel, Theo Galy-Fajou, Matthäus Deutsch and Marius Kloft.
-Paper will be online soon
+Paper is available at [https://arxiv.org/abs/1707.05532][arxiv]

 ### How do I install the package? ###